Gemini 8: Landing and recovery

 It was decided to let the spacecraft reenter one orbit later so that it could land in a place that could be reached by secondary recovery forces.
 The original plan was for Gemini 8 to land in the Atlantic, but that was supposed to be three days later.
 USS Leonard F. Mason started to steam towards the new landing site 800 km east of Okinawa and 1,000 km south of Yokosuka, Japan.

 Reentry took place over China, out of range of NASA tracking stations.

 Planes were also dispatched, and U.S. Air Force pilot Les Schneider spotted the spacecraft as it descended precisely on time and on target.
 Three pararescuers jumped from their C-54 and attached a flotation collar to the capsule.

 All of the pararescuers and astronauts suffered from seasickness.
-Three hours after splashdown, the Leonard F. Mason had both men and the spacecraft on board.
-The astronauts were exhausted, but had otherwise survived the flight and their time on the water in good condition.
+Three hours after splashdown, Leonard F. Mason had both men and the spacecraft on board.
+The astronauts were exhausted, but had otherwise come through the flight and their time on the water in good condition.
 They were briefly checked and slept for nine hours.

 The next morning, the ship docked at the port of Naha.
 Fellow astronaut Walter Schirra and other NASA officials flew in to greet them before the astronauts were summoned back to the ship for medical tests and debriefing.
 After release, they were brought by limousine to waiting helicopters where they flew to Kadena Air Base and then on to Florida on a C-135.

 Upon the return, the spacecraft was covered with a tarp.
 As part of the investigation into the mishap, ground controllers tested the Agena stage for the next several days by ordering it to perform various in-orbit maneuvers until exhausting its propellant and electrical power.

 Four months later, the crew of Gemini 10 rendezvoused with the inert Agena and astronaut Michael Collins retrieved its micrometeorite collector.